 At Villa Bardini the exhibition Elliott Erwitt - Photographs

 The genius, irony and surreal gaze of Elliott Erwitt in the iconic shots that made him one of the most famous photographers of all time.
-After almost 20 years, a retrospective of the great master of photography returns to Florence with the exhibition Elliott Erwitt Photographs, from 20 October to 22 January, at Villa Bardini (HERE all the other most beautiful autumn exhibitions in Florence, and HERE those not to be missed in Tuscany).
+After almost 20 years, a retrospective of the great master of photography returns to Florence with the exhibition Elliott Erwitt Photographs, from 20 October to 22 January, at Villa Bardini (HERE all the other most beautiful winter exhibitions in Florence, and HERE those not to be missed in Tuscany).

 The exhibition celebrates the long professional life of the photographer, who blew out 94 candles this year, paying homage to his compositional skills by revealing extensive anecdotes and behind-the-scenes stories.
 Photographs that offer an insight into the history and customs of the 20th century through portraits of great film stars, world powers, that go beyond the characters by showing their intimacy and humanity.